When it comes to starting a blog on WordPress, I’m sure you’ve heard enough overwhelming information on the web for one lifetime.

 I think you’ll agree with me on this one:

-Once you understand what your main topic is, writing content is that much easier.
+Once you understand what your main topic is, learning how to start a blog using WordPress is that much easier.
+You’ll know exactly who you are writing content for.
 Plus you can attract more people to your blog.